PaykanArtCar

-PaykanArtCar is a non-profit organization based in Florida, US.
+PaykanArtCar is a non-profit organization and art project, based in the US.
+It is focused on human rights issues in Iran.

+The car

-The organization has purchased a car, now also called the PaykanArtCar, and intends to let different Iranian activist artists paint it annually as an art project, meant to highlight various political issues and repressed communities in Iran.
+The non-profit organization, based in Florida, has purchased a car, now also called the PaykanArtCar, and intends to let different Iranian activist artists work on it as an art project, meant to highlight various political issues and repressed communities in Iran.
 The car is an Iranian Paykan, gifted in 1974 by Shah Mohammad Reza Pahlavi of Iran to Nicolae Ceaușescu, dictator of Romania.
 It was bought at an auction in 2021 for €95 000.